spellshift/realm/docs/_docs/user-guide/imix.md

 main()
 ```

-Installation scripts are specified in the `realm/implants/imix/install_scripts` directeroy.
+Installation scripts are specified in the `realm/implants/imix/install_scripts` directory.

 ## Functionality